mautic/mautic-documentation/pages/14.builders/docs.en.md

 #### Creating a template from scratch
 ##### HTML Markup
-As mentioned before, it is possible to use HTML for templates, and the GrapesJs builder will try to offer WYSIWYG editing possibility.
+As mentioned before, it is possible to use HTML for Themes, and the GrapesJs Builder will try to offer WYSIWYG editing possibilities from that markup.
 However once a template is converted into HTML, the structure will be table based, and the vertivaly neighbor blocks are hard to move around.

 ##### MJML Markup